Want to pick up a retro Brazil shirt? Read on…

 They were far from convincing in the group stages though, they stuttered to a 2-1 win in the tournament’s opening game against Scotland, only an own goal 15 minutes from time seeing them take all the points.
 They followed that up with comfortable win against Morocco before letting a one goal slip against Norway when they conceded two goals in the final seven minutes to lose 2-1.
 Inspired by Ronaldo and Rivaldo they brushed aside Chile and Denmark to face the Netherlands in the semi-finals where they won on penalties.

 The real controversy came before the Final against host nation France.
 Player of the tournament Ronaldo suffered a fit hours before kick-off and wasn’t in the inital starting line up, before saying he felt fine and being reinstated by the coach.
-In keeping the rest of his team Ronaldo turned in a under par performance as France triumphed 3-0 despite having Marcel Desailly sent off in the 68th minute.
+In keeping with the rest of his team Ronaldo turned in a under par performance as France triumphed 3-0 despite having Marcel Desailly sent off in the 68th minute.

 2006 Away Shirt